Wood Anemone Rhizomes

 - Plant in autumn, in well drained humus rich soil, 6 inches apart, 3-4 inches deep.
 Before planting soak the rhizomes in water overnight, adding a good helping of well rotted manure or compost to the soil.

 - Flowers from February through to May, at which time it dies down and remains dormant through the summer.

-Although pure and angelic looking, this enchanting little flower has a dark side and is considered unlucky in some parts of the world.
-This is possibly due to the fact it is poisonous to humans and animals if eaten.
+Although pure and angelic looking, this enchanting little flower has a dark side and is considered unlucky in some parts of the world, probably due to the fact it is poisonous to humans and animals.

 But it is a firm favourite with English gardener, TV presenter and writer Sarah Raven, who uses them in her garden to "join up the dots and colour in the background between various dominant, showy bulbs".